 Unsolved Murders of Neighbors Kerry Graham and Francine Trimble

-Residents of Forestville, Calif., Kerry Ann Graham, age 15, and Francine Marie Trimble, age 14, were next-door neighbors and inseparable as children.
+Residents of Forestville, Calif., Kerry Ann Graham, age 15, and Francine Marie Trimble, both 14-years-old, were best friends and inseparable as children.

 In December 1978, the two girls left their homes to go to Coddingtown Mall in Santa Rosa, telling their families they were going to buy Christmas gifts.
 They were never seen alive again.